Talent Benchmarking for Pricing Roles

 What Incentive Structures Are Actually Being Used

-Avoid tying pricing incentives to revenue volume.
-It pushes behavior in the wrong direction — encouraging discounts and short-term wins at the expense of long-term value capture.
+Avoid tying Pricing incentives to revenue volume.
+It pushes behavior in the wrong direction by encouraging discounts and short-term wins at the expense of long-term value capture.

-You don’t need a comp survey to figure this out.
-You need a clear understanding of what the role is — what it owns, how it operates, and what kind of person is going to succeed in it.
+You don't need a comp survey to solve this.
+You need a clear understanding of what the role is, what it owns, how it operates, and what kind of person will succeed in it.
+When that alignment is missing, companies end up paying Director compensation for Analyst work or offering Manager titles for VP-level expectations.
+Strong candidates see the mismatch immediately.

 Recommended For You